kunjAcharya/COIT13146-System-and-Network-Administration-Group-Project/README.md

 This repository contains the files, documentation, planning records, meeting minutes and project artefacts for the COIT13146 System and Network Administration Group Project.

-The project involves designing, implementing and documenting a Linux-based network infrastructure for a software development company called **cqunix**.
+The project involves designing, implementing and documenting a Linux-based network infrastructure for a software development company.

 The infrastructure includes: